 Set Current Location

 Atlantic City's Steel Pier proudly stands as New Jersey's amusement park headquarters.
 Opened it 1898, it suffered a devastating fire in 1982 but reopened, fully renovated in 1993.
 Check out the giddy, stomach-churning excitement to be had on rides like Pumpkin Wheel, Log Flume, Grand Prix Go Karts, Dragon Jets, Crazy Mouse and much, much more.
 The International Food Court will keep you well-fed, but be wise as to how much time you wait in between eating and going on a ride!
-Check out the website for hours as they may according to weather.

 Situated on Atlantic City's eastern coastline, the Absecon Lighthouse has been assisting wandering vessels since its establishment in 1856.
-Standing at a spectacular height of 171 feet (52 meters), it is quite easily the tallest structure of its kind in the state of New Jersey.
+Standing at a spectacular height of 171 feet (52 meters), it is quite easily the tallest structure of its kind in New Jersey.
 This splendid piece of 19th-century architecture is made up of a mesh of granite slabs that lend its walls an eye-catching sheen that still exists today.
-First lit in 1857, the lighthouse retains its original George Meade-designed first-order Fresnel lens that at the peak of its powers propagated signals up to 36.1 kilometers (22.4 miles).
+First lit in 1857, the lighthouse retains its original George Meade-designed Fresnel lens that at the peak of its powers propagated signals up to 36.1 kilometers (22.4 miles).
 Decommissioned in 1933, its lens shines brightly to this day.

 This proud, well-loved historical monument has been delighting visitors since its conception in 1881.
 South Atlantic City landowner James Vincent de Paul Lafferty, Jr. had this mammoth beast constructed as a way to attract visitors and prospective buyers to his properties.
 Lucy stands 65 feet (20 meters) high and contains many rooms inside.
 It also sports a spiral staircase to the top of the edifice.
 Check out the website for an in-depth account of Lucy's long history.